IoannisNezis/dotfiles/.config/sddm/README.md

 # Theme

-I used the sugar-candy theme, this can be found [here](https://github.com/Kangie/sddm-sugar-candy).
+I used the sugar-candy theme, this can be found [here](https://github.com/Kangie/sddm-sugar-candy). the themes are stored here `/usr/share/sddm/themes/`
-The theme has to be availibale without login credentials... the location of the themes is `/usr/share/sddm/themes/`

 # Installation

 1. Create a symlink in `/etc/sddm.conf.d/` to the local conf file.
-2. Copy the theme to `/usr/share/sddm/themes`
+2. Create a symlink int `/usr/share/sddm/themes` to the local theme.

 Here is a a command to do both:
 ```bash